anbox-cloud/discourse-docs/exp/applications.md

 The bootstrap process fails if one or more of the following situations happen:

 * If one of the steps in the bootstrap process fails, AMS will interrupt the bootstrap process and hence the entire process fails.
-As a result, the status of the base container will be set to `error` and the application status is set to `error` as well.
+As a result, the status of the base instance will be set to `error` and the application status is set to `error` as well.

 * An application crash or ANR upon APK installation causes the bootstrap process to terminate abnormally and the application status is set to `error`.

 * The bootstrap process is limited to a maximum duration of 15 minutes.
-If it takes longer, the bootstrap process is aborted and the container status is set to `error`.
+If it takes longer, the bootstrap process is aborted and the instance status is set to `error`.

-When a base container runs into an `error` status, you can find the issue by checking the error message with `amc show <container ID>`:
+When a base instance runs into an `error` status, you can find the issue by checking the error message with `amc show <instance ID>`:

 ```bash
 id: bq78a3oj1qm02cebmof0